 The best schools collect and use a triangulated dataset on every child.
 They make use of robust, standardised data on students’ aptitude, attainment and attitudes.
 This is how they are able to personalise teaching and learning.

-In this workshop we will explore this data triangle, focusing on the stories it tells – and in particular, how through smart and strategic interventions, we, as teachers, can change the endings.
+In this masterclass we will explore this data triangle, focusing on the stories it tells – and in particular, how through smart and strategic interventions, we, as teachers, can change the endings.

 Come and learn about #themonalisaeffect, and how it can help catalyse and maximise both achievement and wellbeing for every student in your school.

 About Matthew Savage: